Chess: Notation

 The move 3...Nf6?? is recorded as a blunder, as it allows 4.Qxf7 checkmate.

-Games or sequences may be recorded in Portable Game Notation (PGN), a text-based file format with support for annotative symbols, commentary, and background information, such as player names.
+Games or sequences may be recorded in Portable Game Notation (PGN), a text-based format with support for annotative symbols, commentary, and background information, such as player names.
 It is based on short form English algebraic notation incorporating markup language.
 PGN transcripts, stored digitally as PGN (.pgn) files can be processed by most chess software and are easily readable by humans.

 Variants of algebraic notation include long algebraic, in which both the departure and destination square are indicated; abbreviated algebraic, in which capture signs, check signs, and ranks of pawn captures may be omitted; and figurine algebraic notation, used in chess books and magazines, which uses graphic symbols instead of initials to indicate pieces for readability regardless of language.

 Until about 1980, the majority of English language chess publications used descriptive notation, in which files are identified by the initial letter of the piece that occupies the first rank at the beginning of the game.
 In descriptive notation, the common opening move 1.e4 is rendered as "1.P-K4" ("pawn to king four").
 Another system, ICCF numeric notation, is recognized by the International Correspondence Chess Federation.

 In tournament games, players are normally required to keep a ' (written record of the game).
 This is a requirement in all FIDE-sanctioned games played at classical time controls.
 For this purpose, only algebraic notation is recognized by FIDE, though variants such as long algebraic are acceptable; game scores recorded in a different notation system may not be used as evidence in the event of a dispute.